Steve Smith (cricketer): Ball-tampering incident and suspension

 Australia lost by 322 runs in the third Test, with Smith barely contributing to the score.
-However, the match result was overshadowed by illegal ball tampering that occurred on the third day.
+However, the match result was overshadowed by illegal ball tampering by players of the Australian team on the third day.
 Cameron Bancroft, the second-youngest and most inexperienced member of the team, was captured by television cameras surreptitiously using sandpaper to rough up the cricket ball.
 He then hid the sandpaper in his underwear before being confronted by the on-field umpires.
 When attending the press conference at the conclusion of the third day's play with Bancroft, Smith admitted that the "leadership group" of the team discussed tampering with the ball to influence the result of the match during the lunch break.
 He admitted that he was part of the "leadership group" but did not identify the other members.
 Smith and vice-captain David Warner stood down from the team leadership the morning after the incident, but still played on, and wicketkeeper Tim Paine took over as interim captain for the rest of the Test match.
 Subsequently, match referee Andy Pycroft for the ICC banned Smith for one Test match and fined him 100% of his match fee.
 He handed Bancroft three demerit points and fined him 75% of his match fee.

 Cricket Australia launched an independent investigation, charging Smith with bringing the game into disrepute.
 He was suspended and sent home from the tour.
 The report stated that, while he did not develop the plan, Smith was found to have misled match officials and others, and as captain did not act to prevent it.
 He was therefore banned from all international and domestic cricket for 12 months starting from 29 March 2018.
 He was also debarred from consideration for any team leadership role for an additional 12 months.
 Warner and Bancroft also received bans.
 Smith also had his contract with the Rajasthan Royals IPL team for the 2018 season terminated by the Board of Control for Cricket in India as a consequence of the sanctions.

 Smith arrived in Sydney on 29 March.
 In a press conference at Sydney Airport, a tearful Smith started by saying that he had nothing to add to Cricket Australia's report.
 He said that as captain of the Australian cricket team, he took full responsibility (even though he did not devise the plan to change the condition of the ball or actually perform the act), and that he had made a serious error in judgement: "It was a failure of leadership, my leadership."
 As well as apologising to his "teammates, to fans of cricket all over the world and to all Australians who are disappointed and angry", he specifically referred to the effect that the incident had had on his parents and implored others faced with questionable decisions to consider their parents.
 He added, "I know I will regret this for the rest of my life.
 I'm absolutely gutted.
 I hope in time I can earn back respect and forgiveness."